usaid-cs/yesterday-i-learned/random.md

 1. [Apparently][reddit 53], as you grow/age, you are supposed to move to more stable investments.
 1. [What not to do if you use Tor][whonix]: remember to separate your tor life like your work life.
 Never look at the same thing with and without tor, among other things.
 1. Bruce Lee took the [wrong kind of painkiller][wikipedia 174], had his brain swell by 13%, and died young.
 His son, Brandon, also a martial arts actor, died when [an idiot][wikipedia 175] made blanks out of live rounds.
-1. 西貢 is in the east, because Hong Kong.
 1. The Peak Tower is situated in the trough between two peaks.
 Dat gap is called "[Victoria Gap][wikipedia 176]".
 1. Des Voeux is actually Des Vœux, because the French.
 1. Iridium is also the third least abundant rare earth element, so anything with iridium implies it being expensive.